The secret of persuasion is to induce the person to persuade him or herself.

 - Oliver Wendell Holmes

 Every government degenerates when trusted to the rulers of the people alone.
-The people themselves, therefore, are its only safe depositories.
+The people themselves, therefore, are its only safe

 - Thomas Jefferson